delabassee/website-template/ex4.md

 If it works, you will simply see the text produced by the processRequest method "Java EE HoL".

+:bulb: When testing your application, always make sure to connect to the servlet and not to the *index.html* that NetBeans also creates!

+## Secure the Web application

 We now have a simple CDI enabled Servlet 4.0 basic application that we will secure using the Java EE Security API.

-:bulb: When testing your application, always make sure to connect to the servlet and not to the *index.html* that NetBeans also creates!

 :warning: To demonstrate the concept, we will use Basic Authentication.
-In this method, the client sends the user name and password as unencrypted base64 encoded text to the server.
+BasicAuth is a simple mechanism where the browser sends the user name and the password as unencrypted base64 encoded text to the server.
 This is **clearly not a secure approach and it shouldn't be used for any serious application:bangbang:**

-In the servlet class source, you have the following annotation
+In the servlet class source, you shoudl have the following annotation

     @WebServlet(name = "NewServlet", urlPatterns = {"/test"})

-:arrow_right: We are telling to GlassFish that this is a servlet and that its url is *"/test"* (under the the context of the Web application).
+:arrow_right: We are specifying to GlassFish Web container that this class is a servlet and that its url is *"/test"* (under the the context of the Web application).

-Add the following annotations
+You can now add the following annotations:

     @DeclareRoles({"foo", "bar"})